Croatia and the Russo-Ukrainian war: Military activity

 On 10 March 2022, an unmanned aerial vehicle of unknown origin crashed in Zagreb, which most likely flew all the way from Ukraine.
 In early March 2022, Croatian media published that Croatia was sending military aid to Ukraine worth 16.5 million Euros.
 The aid in form of protective gear and small arms dispatched to Ukraine was apparently sufficient to equip four infantry brigades.
 On 4 March 2022, the Croatian military attaché in Moscow Željko Akrap was summoned to Russian Defence Ministry where Russians attempted to hand him a protest note, claiming that Croatian citizen Denis Šeler "brought 200 foreign mercenaries from Croatia" to fight for Ukraine.
 Akrap refused to take this note.
-Denis Šeler, whom the Russians have accused, on the same day gave the statement to Croatian media denying the Russian accusations and saying that: "this clearly shows that Russians are desperate".
+Denis Šeler, whom the Russians accused, on the same day gave a statement to Croatian media denying the Russian accusations and saying that: "this clearly shows that Russians are desperate".

 On 15 August 2022, news site Shepard Media wrote that Croatia donated at least fifteen M-46 field guns to Ukraine.
-On 20 September 2022, photographs of these guns taken in the Donbas appeared on Twitter, as well as ammunition crates with markings on Croatian language.
+On 20 September 2022, photographs of these guns taken in the Donbas appeared on Twitter, as well as ammunition crates with markings in the Croatian language.

-In March 2023, it was announced that Croatia will donate a fleet of 14 Mi-8 military transport helicopters to Ukraine.
-According to words of Ukrainian defence minister Oleksii Reznikov, Croatia also previously donated Ukraine 5-10 shipments of its MANPADS systems Strijela and Igla, D-30 howitzers, various AK variants, 5000 FN FAL battle rifles, anti-tank weapons, protective gear etc. On 7 May 2023, Croatian daily Večernji list wrote that Croatian volunteers from restored Azov Regiment participate in Battle of Bakhmut.
+In March 2023, it was announced that Croatia would donate 14 Mi-8 military transport helicopters to Ukraine.
+According to words of Ukrainian defence minister Oleksii Reznikov, Croatia had previously donated Ukraine 5-10 shipments of its MANPADS systems Strijela and Igla, D-30 howitzers, various AK variants, 5000 FN FAL battle rifles, anti-tank weapons, protective gear etc. On 7 May 2023, Croatian daily Večernji list wrote that Croatian volunteers from the restored Azov Regiment participated in Battle of Bakhmut.
 On 6 June, Slobodna Dalmacija wrote about ex Croatian RAK-12 MRL in service with Ukrainian border guards.

-Economic influence
+Economic impact

 Due to economic sanctions imposed on Russia, the Russian Sberbank ceased its operations in Croatia.
-Its Croatian subsidiary was taken over by Croatian state-owned Hrvatska poštanska banka, and rebranded it as Nova hrvatska banka.
-Due to Russian invasion, Croatia faced many price increases.
-According to Croatian newspapers Poslovni dnevnik, which deals with economic topics, in March 2022, food prices in Croatia reached a record high over the previous 30 years.
+Its Croatian subsidiary was taken over by the Croatian state-owned Hrvatska poštanska banka, and rebranded it as Nova hrvatska banka.
+Due to the Russian invasion, Croatia faced many price increases.
+According to the Croatian newspaper Poslovni dnevnik, which deals with economic topics, in March 2022, food prices in Croatia reached a record high over the previous 30 years.
 In early October 2022, Croatia stopped supplying Serbia with Russian crude oil through its Adriatic Pipeline.
-Although this decision was made on the level of the European Union, Aleksandar Vučić's government in Belgrade blamed Croatia for termination of supply after which people and media close to President Vučić publicly insulted Croatia and its institutions for the next few days by comparing them to the historical far-right Ustaše movement.
+Although this decision was made on the level of the European Union, Aleksandar Vučić's government in Belgrade blamed Croatia for terminating supply after which people and media close to President Vučić publicly insulted Croatia and its institutions for the next few days by comparing them to the historical far-right Ustaše movement.